Antetokounmpo has season-high 21 rebounds, Bucks top Raptors - WHIZ News

 TIP-INS

 Bucks: Antetokounmpo had 18 rebounds in a Dec.
 11 loss at Houston. … Brook Lopez had 19 rebounds. … G Jrue Holiday (non-COVID illness) and F Joe Ingles (left knee) were out after playing Tuesday at Washington.
-G George Hill (non-COVID illness) sat for the fourth straight game. … Milwaukee improved to 4-0 in the second game of a back-to-back. … F Khris Middleton (right knee) missed his 10th straight game. … Antetokounmpo had five turnovers in the first half.
-He finished with 12.
+G George Hill (non-COVID illness) sat for the fourth straight game. … F Khris Middleton (right knee) missed his 10th straight game. … Antetokounmpo had five turnovers in the first half.
+He finished with 12 of Milwaukee’s 28.

+Raptors: All of Barnes’ points came in the fourth quarter and overtime. … Took a season-high 116 field goal attempts. … Scored seven bench points for the second consecutive game, both losses.

 UP NEXT